-Virtually all of the Company's revenue represents sales of finished goods inventory and is recognized when delivered or picked up by our customers.
-The reserves for consumer and trade promotion liabilities and sales returns are established based on our best estimate of the amounts necessary to settle future and existing claims on products sold as of the balance sheet date.
+Virtually all of the Company's revenue represents sales of finished goods inventory and is recognized when received or picked up by the Company's customers.
+The reserves for consumer and trade promotion liabilities and sales returns are established based on the Company's best estimate of the amounts necessary to settle future and existing claims on products sold as of the balance sheet date.
 Promotional reserves are provided for sales incentives, such as coupons to consumers, and sales incentives provided to customers (such as slotting, cooperative advertising, incentive discounts based on volume of sales and other arrangements made directly with customers).
 All such costs are netted against sales.
 Slotting costs are recorded when the product is delivered to the customer.
 Cooperative advertising costs are recorded when the customer places the advertisement for the Company's products.
 Discounts relating to price reduction arrangements are recorded when the related sale takes place.
 Costs associated with end-aisle or other in-store displays are recorded when product that is subject to the promotion is sold.
 The Company relies on historical experience and forecasted data to determine the required reserves.
 For example, the Company uses historical experience to project coupon redemption rates to determine reserve requirements.
-Based on the total face value of Consumer Domestic coupons redeemed over the past several years, if the actual rate of redemptions were to deviate by 0.1% from the rate for which reserves are accrued in the financial statements, an approximately \$2.1 million difference in the reserve required for coupons would result.
+Based on the total face value of Consumer Domestic coupons redeemed over the past several years, if the actual rate of redemptions were to deviate by 0.1% from the rate for which reserves are accrued in the financial statements, an approximately \$3.1 difference in the reserve required for coupons would result.
 With regard to other promotional reserves and sales returns, the Company uses experience-based estimates, customer and sales organization inputs and historical trend analysis in arriving at the reserves required.
-If the Company's estimates for promotional activities and sales returns were to change by 10% the impact to promotional spending and sales return accruals would be approximately \$6.7 million.
+If the Company's estimates for promotional activities and sales returns were to change by 10% the impact to promotional spending and sales return accruals would be approximately \$7.1.
 While management believes that its promotional and sales returns reserves are reasonable and that appropriate judgments have been made, estimated amounts could differ materially from actual future obligations.
-During the twelve months ended December 31, 2012, 2011 and 2010, the Company reduced promotion liabilities by approximately \$4.0 million, \$8.2 million and \$6.8 million, respectively, based on a change in estimate as a result of actual experience and updated information.
+During the twelve months ended December 31, 2013, 2012 and 2011, the Company reduced promotion liabilities by approximately \$3.7, \$4.0 and \$8.2, respectively, based on a change in estimate as a result of actual experience and updated information.
 These adjustments are immaterial relative to the amount of trade promotion expense incurred annually by the Company.

-Impairment of goodwill, trademarks and other intangible assets and property, plant and equipment
+Impairment of goodwill, trade names and other intangible assets and property, plant and equipment